top of page

 CBS tried its mechanical color TV system, and even though it was perhaps slightly better at presenting color, it wasn't compatible with the then-current television system.
 The CBS system included using a fast-moving large disc that was somewhat dangerous, spinning at over 1400 rpm with red, green, and blue filters in radial arcs, allowing the human eye to retain the separate lit images of multicolor simultaneously.
 To see what the CBS color system looked like, take a side trip to the earlytelevision.org site and the CBS color converter page.

-It wasn't just the cameras that had to be color models, as each camera's controlling unit (seen in the control room) and the video switcher had to be able to accept and mix the color signals coming from the camera and the camera's controlling unit, mixed and sent out across the network.
+It wasn't just the cameras that had to be color models, as each camera's controlling unit (seen in the control room) and the video switcher had to be able to accept and mix the color signals coming from the camera and the camera's controlling unit, which were then mixed and sent out across the network.
 The network coaxial and microwave system that allowed local television stations to accept and broadcast color had to be converted for color.
 Each network spent millions to make that all happen.

 Meanwhile, local TV stations were slowly being converted to broadcast in color by the mid-1950s, but only the network signal.
 It was still about 5-10 years before local TV stations could broadcast film (movies and syndicated TV shows) in color, then another 5-10 years before they could broadcast color from their studios.